stanford-ppl/pir/README.md

 ## [Spatial Quick Start](https://github.com/stanford-ppl/spatial-quickstart)
 Example repo to use spatial as a library dependency.
-This repo contains sbt build file pointing to stable release of spatial artifact, which might not contain latest features.
+This repo contains sbt build file pointing to the stable release of spatial artifact, which might not contain the latest features.
 Spatial master is usually behind for plasticine features.

 ## [Use Spatial as a Submodule](https://github.com/stanford-ppl/spatial-quickstart-submodule)